ceiesRobots/IndoorFollowerRobot/README.md

 # Auto Follower-Cart
 _____

-This project is a senior design project carried by Team-06, Electrical and Computer engineering students at KAU, Fall 2021.
+This project was developed as a senior design project by Electrical and Computer Engineering students at KAU, Jeddah, KSA in Fall 2021.
 ![Alt text](followercart_finalproduct.png?raw=true "Follower Cart")

 ## The Destination